KirthikaChinnaswamy/iOSAutomationWikipedia/README.md

 To setup Wikipedia project in XCode, kindly refer -> https://github.com/wikimedia/wikipedia-ios#readme

-Run testWikiTest under UITestAssignment.swift for UI Test case which is created for the evaluation
+Move to /wikipedia-ios-main/WikipediaUITestAssignment/UITests/UITestAssignment.swift and run testWikiTest for UI Test case which is created for the evaluation

 **Test Flow**